What is the impact of PowerShell commands in authenticated network scans?

 By default, the scan engine is configured to NOT execute PowerShell commands during authenticated scans.
 This default setting:

-Tip: The default configuration prioritizes system stability.
-If you don't need the enhanced detection that PowerShell provides, leave this setting as is.
+The default configuration prioritizes system stability.
+If you do not need the enhanced detection that PowerShell provides, leave this setting as is.

 Impact of enabling PowerShell commands